"Gabriel?" the voice on the other end says in disbelief.

 And then they fuck like rabbits.

-When things settle down at home and Gabriel is absolutely certain that Lorelai isn't about to off herself again, he moves out to California with Collin under the condition that he has to go back to school.
+When things settle down at home and Gabriel is absolutely certainthat Lorelai isn't about to off herself again, he moves out to California with Collin under the condition that he has to find a job or go to school.
 Collin refuses to support him financially just because Gabe can't get his ass out of bed without him.
 Gabe doesn't have any problem with that, because for the first time in his life he can get out of bed in the morning.

 "Get your ass in the kitchen and make me breakfast," Collin demands.